-Type of beneficiary National regime of temporary protection for displaced persons coming from Ukraine Ukrainian nationals ► Residing in Ukraine ► displaced from 24 February 2022 Family members Yes Yes. of a Ukrainian national present or residing in Ukraine before 24 February 2022 and displaced from Ukraine on or after 24 February 2022 of third-country nationals and stateless persons, who benefited from international protection or equivalent national protection in Ukraine before 24 February 2022 and were displaced from Ukraine on or after 24 February 2022 The Immigration Office specifies that family members are: The spouse or the unmarried partner in a stable relationship in accordance with Belgian legislation for aliens (i.e. Law of 15 December 1980 on access to the territory, stay, establishment and removal of foreigners); The minor unmarried children, including those of a spouse, without distinction as to whether they were born in or out wedlock or adopted; Other close relatives that were living within the family unit at the time that circumstances surrounding the mass influx of displaced persons unfolded and who were wholly or mainly dependent at the time.
-Third-country nationals and stateless persons beneficiaries of international or equivalent Yes
+Type of beneficiary National regime of temporary protection for displaced persons coming from Ukraine Ukrainian nationals ► Residing in Ukraine ► displaced from 24 February 2022 Yes Family members ▶ of a Ukrainian national present or residing in Ukraine before 24 February 2022 and displaced from Ukraine on or after 24 February 2022 ▶ of third-country nationals and stateless persons, who benefited from international protection or equivalent national protection in Ukraine before 24 February 2022 and were displaced from Ukraine on or after 24 February 2022 Yes.
+The Immigration Office specifies that family members are: ▶ the spouse or the unmarried partner in a stable relationship in accordance with Belgian legislation for aliens (i.e. Law of 15 December 1980 on access to the territory, stay, establishment and removal of foreigners); ▶ the minor unmarried children, including those of a spouse, without distinction as to whether they were born in or out wedlock or adopted;

-Type of beneficiary National regime of temporary protection for displaced persons coming from Ukraine national protection in Ukraine until 24 February 2022 Stateless persons and nationals of third countries, legally residing in Ukraine before 24 February 2022 on the basis of a valid permanent resident permit and unable to return in safe and durable conditions to their country or region of origin Yes Other persons who are displaced for the same reasons and from the same country of region of origin (Article 7(1) of TPD), including No stateless persons and nationals of third countries other than Ukraine, who are residing legally in Ukraine and who are unable to return in safe and durable conditions to their country or region of origin (Article 2(3) Council Decision).
+Type of beneficiary National regime of temporary protection for displaced persons coming from Ukraine other close relatives that were living within the family unit at the time that circumstances surrounding the mass influx of displaced persons unfolded and who were wholly or mainly dependent at the time.
+Third-country nationals and stateless persons beneficiaries of international or equivalent national protection in Ukraine until 24 February 2022 Yes Stateless persons and nationals of third countries, legally residing in Ukraine before 24 February 2022 on the basis of a valid permanent resident permit and unable to return in safe and durable conditions to their country or region of origin Yes The Immigration Office website specifies that in order to determine if it is possible to return to the country or region of origin under safe and durable conditions, a brief interview will be carried out when the request for temporary protection is submitted.
+Other persons who are displaced for the same reasons and from the same country of region of origin (Article 7(1) of TPD), including • stateless persons and No nationals of third countries other than Ukraine, who are residing legally in Ukraine and who are unable to return in safe and durable conditions to their country or region of origin (Article 2(3) Council Decision).
 Any additional category of beneficials (i.e. persons who arrived from UA before 24 February 2022) No a) National competent authority(ies) providing assistance to the persons enjoying temporary (or adequate) protection coming from Ukraine.